Artificial structures visible from space

 Artificial structures visible from space without magnification include highways, dams, and cities.
-The Great Wall of China, often cited as the only human-made structure visible from space, is not visible from low Earth orbit without magnification, and even then can be seen only under perfect conditions.
-On the other hand, the centimetre-band Spaceborne Imaging Radar of STS-59 and STS-68 was able to detect not only the Great Wall but also invisible buried segments of it.

 Whether an object is visible depends significantly on the height above sea level from where it is observed.
 The Kármán line, at 100 km, is accepted by the World Air Sports Federation, an international standard-setting and record-keeping body for aeronautics and astronautics, as the boundary between the Earth's atmosphere and outer space.
 However, astronauts typically orbit the Earth at several hundreds of kilometres; the ISS, for example, orbits at about 420 km above the Earth, and the Moon orbits at about 380000 km away.

 Examples

 From US Space Shuttles, which typically orbited at around 135 mi, cities were easily distinguishable from surrounding countryside.
 Using binoculars, astronauts could even see roads, dams, harbors, even large vehicles such as ships and planes.
 At night, cities are also easily visible from the higher orbit of the ISS.

 Metropolitan areas are clearly visible at night, particularly in industrialized countries, due to a multitude of street lights and other light sources in urban areas (see light pollution).